Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Distribution Verification through Kolmogorov Complexity

 \begin{description} \item[$\Vrfy$:]$ $ \begin{enumerate} \item Take $1^n$ and $y_1,\dots,y_{s(n)}$ as input. \item Compute $\cM(y_1,\dots,y_{s(n)},1^{t}) \to k$ \item Compute $\mathsf{Approx}(y_1,\dots,y_{s(n)}) \to p$ \item Output $\top$ if $-\log_2 p \leq k + \alpha$.
 Otherwise, output $\bot$. \end{enumerate} \end{description} In the following, we show that $\Vrfy$ satisfies correctness and security.

 \paragraph{Correctness:} In the following, we show that

 for all sufficiently large $n\in\N$.

-In the following, we use the following \cref{claim:est_D,claim:est_uK,claim:kraft}.
-These directly follows from probabilistic argument.
+In the following, we use the following Claims \ref{claim:est_D} to \ref{claim:kraft}.
+These directly follow from probabilistic arguments.
 For clarity, we describe the proof in the end of proof of correctness. \begin{claim} Let us denote

 Then, we have

 for all sufficiently large $n\in\N$. \end{claim}

 \begin{claim} Let us denote